fabiojmendes/doorsys-hardware/README.md

 <!-- vim: set tw=80: -->

-# Doorsys Hardware
+# Doorsys hardware

-This repo contains schematics, hardware breakdown, and designs for the custom PCB for the Doorsys device.
+This repository contains schematics, hardware breakdown, and designs for the custom PCB for the Doorsys device.

 Earlier versions of this project used a ESP32 relay board and a soldered protoboard.
 That wasn't very clean as you can see in the [pictures](#pictures)